-Engage your students in real-world applications of STEM education by using Activity 65, Bursting Buds from PLT’s PreK-8 Environmental Education Activity Guide.
+Engage your students in real-world applications of STEM education using these enrichment ideas that accompany the Bursting Buds activity found in Project Learning Tree’s Explore Your Environment: K-8 Activity Guide and the PreK-8 Environmental Education Activity Guide.
+Be sure to check out the full activity!

 As days become longer and temperatures increase, dormant leaf buds begin to stretch or elongate before revealing a tree’s new leaves.
 In this activity, students will observe, measure, and track this growth.
 They will observe trees and collect evidence to investigate how environmental factors associated with changing seasons affect leaf growth.
 Finally, students will construct a scientific explanation based on the evidence they collect to determine how changing environmental factors influence this growth.